The reasons for listing species and key threatening processes are included in the Scientific Committee’s determinations.

 Find out more, and see species currently listed by a provisional determination.

-Read and make submissions about preliminary determinations on public exhibition.
+Read about and make submissions about preliminary determinations on public exhibition.

 See all preliminary determinations pending finalisation.

-After considering any submissions received during the public exhibition of preliminary determinations, the Committee will make a final determination and a notice will be placed on the Department website to announce the outcome of the assessment.
+After considering any submissions, the Scientific Committee will makes a final determination and a notice is published on the Department website to announce the outcome of the assessment.